NativeScript/docs-v7/core-concepts/events.md

   console.log("Hello World!");
 },this);

-//Adding a lister with the full syntax var testButton2 = new buttonModule.Button();
+//Adding a listener with the full syntax var testButton2 = new buttonModule.Button();
 testButton2.text = "Test";